perbaltzar/looper-trouper/README.md

-# Music-Analytics
+# Looper Trouper

-A graphic tool for creating loops from a audio file.
-Both automatic from analyzing the songs data and customizable by the user
+A fun graphic tool for creating loops from an audio file.
+Both in an automatic way from analyzing the song's data and customizable by the user.
+Add some effects and play around.

 ## Tools

-Created with the use of [Web Audio Api](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and [Pixi.js](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)
+Created with the use of [Web Audio Api](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), [Pixi.js](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) and [mitt](https://github.com/developit/mitt)

 ## Credits